 Of course, that’s only in terms of their superior performance — in terms of their size, they are a far cry from the hulking presence of these classic Landshark cars.
 In fact, the LX boilers have the smallest footprint per horsepower output of any.
 The compact size takes just 50 percent of the space required by a traditional fire tube boiler, and they don’t need the pull-space that conventional boilers require.

 Unparalleled Energy Efficiency

-There are basically two standards of measuring a boiler system’s efficiency: its fuel-to-steam efficiency (also known as Annual Fuel Utilization Efficiency, or AFUE ) and its in-service efficiency (how a boiler system responds in everyday use).
-The LX Series Industrial Boilers exceed expectations in both categories.
+The LX Series Industrial Boilers exceed expectations in both fuel-to-steam efficiency and its in-service efficiency.
 These units feature a computer-aided design that provides optimal heating surface transfer for an AFUE rating of 85 percent.
 A fire-tube boiler generally produces up to 83 percent fuel-to-steam efficiencies.
 It’s important to note that, with actual use, Miura boilers can save your organization 10-40 percent on fuel compared to traditional fire tube boilers.

 Low NOx Emissions